-Navigate to the FIXED OPTIONS section then the MON TB MTR PATCH screen of the Main Application, as shown in Figure 2.
+Navigate to the FIXED OPTIONS section then the MON TB MTR PATCH screen of the Main Application, as shown in Figure 2

 In the sources list on the left, press the filter button and select MONITOR OUTPUTS.
-From the list select one of the MISC LS outputs.
+From the list select any monitor output you wish to drive the headphones.